ImperialSpaceSociety/Project-Mach-1/README.md

 The main buses are as follows:

-`wire` is the main I2C bus for the sensors including the:
+`Wire` is the main I2C bus for the sensors including the:
 * ST Microelectronics H3LIS100DL: 100g 3-axis accelerometer
 * ST Microelectronics LSM9DS1: 9 degree-of-freedom Accelerometer, Gyroscope and Magnetometer in 3 axis
 * TE Connectivity MS5607: Temperature and pressure sensor
 * Ublox MAX M8Q: GPS module

-`wire1` is connected to a grove connector on the PCB, but not currently connected to anything.
+`Wire1` is connected to a grove connector on the PCB, but not currently connected to anything.

 `Serial` is used for printing out debug info via USB to a serial monitor(running on a computer)